 1986 Deschutes Corridor Recreation Plan

-Prepared by Thurston Regional Planning Council with assistance from an advisory committee comprised of local citizens, government agency representatives, and a class from The Evergreen State College.
+Prepared by Thurston Regional Planning Council with assistance from an advisory committee comprised of local community members, government agency representatives, and a class from The Evergreen State College.
 The Plan recommends actions which will enhance recreational access to the lower Deschutes River Corridor.
 Available for purchase or reference from the Thurston County Development Services Department.

 1993 Thurston County Trails Plan